btorpey/clocks/README.md

-Code to test various clocks under Linux
+Code to test various clocks under Linux (and OSX)
 =======================================

 Some quick notes on the code: